-The MeOPA pleading refers to itself as both an "informal challenge" and an "informal protest."
+1 The MeOPA pleading refers to itself as both an "informal challenge" and an "informal protest."
 It is referred to herein as the "MeOPA challenge."

-The only PTOs whose responses to MeOPA's information requests provided an indication that they have actual costs of asset condition projects placed into service in 2022 in the 2023 Annual Update are: The Connecticut Light and Power Company, Maine Electric Power Company, NSTAR Electric Company (East), NSTAR Electric Company (West), New England Power Company, Public Service Company of New Hampshire, Rhode Island Energy, and Vermont Transco, LLC.
+2 The only PTOs whose responses to MeOPA's information requests provided an indication that they have actual costs of asset condition projects placed into service in 2022 in the 2023 Annual Update are: The Connecticut Light and Power Company, Maine Electric Power Company, NSTAR Electric Company (East), NSTAR Electric Company (West), New England Power Company, Public Service Company of New Hampshire, Rhode Island Energy, and Vermont Transco, LLC.
 Additionally, New Hampshire Transmission, LLC had a single 2022 asset condition project addition included in the 2023 Annual Update.
-ACL # 87 was inadvertently labeled as RSP # 87 on Worksheet 8 of Appendix A. This project was correctly labeled in the asset condition list on the ISO-NE website.
-All other PTOs who received the MeOPA challenge do not have 2022 asset condition project additions in the 2023 Annual Update and, as discussed in the December 5th meeting between MeOPA and the PTOs' senior representative, should be excluded from any challenge on this issue related to the 2023 Annual Update.
+ACL # 87 was inadvertently labeled as RSP # 87 on Worksheet 8 of Appendix A. This project was correctly labeled in the asset condition project additions in the 2023 Annual Update do not have 2022 asset condition project additions in the 2023 Annual Update and, as discussed in the December 5th meeting between MeOPA and the PTOs' senior representative, should be excluded from any challenge on this issue related to the 2023 Annual Update.

-Section VI.1. of the Protocols requires an Interested Party to submit an Informal Challenge before it may submit a Formal Challenge.
+3 Section VI.1. of the Protocols requires an Interested Party to submit an Informal Challenge before it may submit a Formal Challenge.
 Because the MeOPA challenge does not meet the minimum requirements for an Informal Challenge, MeOPA is ineligible to submit a Formal Challenge to the 2023 Annual Update.